NatusPella/minimal-tickets/README.md

 # Minimal Tickets
-Minimal ticket system written in PHP
+Minimal ticket system written in PHP.
+In development, not ready for production.

 ## Userflow
 1. A ``User`` logs in using their e-mail address